EraldyHq/kubee/docs/bin/kubee-cluster.md

 * Operating System package upgrade
 * Kubernetes installation

+Os gets upgraded automatically on each node every 24 hours and reboot safely with the [Kubernetes Reboot Daemon](https://github.com/kubereboot/kured) to performs safe automatic node reboots

 ## UPGRADE

 If you are on a vps, it's a good time to do a snapshot.